For college students across the United States, the sexual misconduct policies introduced by President Obama are now in jeopardy.

 Penn adopted the necessary changes according to the Title IX guidelines and introduced several new policies, including the creation of a sexual violence investigative office on campus.

 One aspect of the new Title IX guidelines — the adjudication of cases using a “preponderance of evidence,” which only stipulates that the crime probably occurred and is used in civil cases, not criminal cases — was not without controversy.
-Sixteen Penn Law School professors denouncing that change as not adequately protective of the rights of the accused.
+Sixteen Penn Law School professors wrote an open letter denouncing that change as not adequately protective of the rights of the accused.

 President Trump, who faced criticism after the leak of an Access Hollywood tape in which he bragged about sexual assault, has not revealed any plans to change or create policy surrounding sexual assault on college campuses.

-When asked whether she could commit to upholding Obama’s guidelines, Betsy DeVos, Trump’s nominee for secretary of education, , “It would be premature for me to do that today.”
+When asked whether she could commit to upholding Obama’s guidelines, Betsy DeVos, Trump’s nominee for secretary of education, said, “It would be premature for me to do that today.”

 Ross Aikins, a professor at Penn’s Graduate School of Education, doesn’t anticipate that Penn will alter its policies even if the Obama-era guidelines are rolled back and schools are allowed to individually determine how they handle the issue.